rrra/www/content/post/2018/wheatland-repeater-out-of-service.md

 [KD0IOE's announcement on the Club Announcement and Discussion mailing lists](https://lists.rrra.org/pipermail/announce/2018-December/000145.html) for more information.

-Please contact the {{< mailto president >}} if you can assist with a new location for this repeater.
+Please contact the RRRA President, {{< mailto president >}}, if you can assist with a new location for this repeater.
 <!--more-->